awslabs/generative-ai-cdk-constructs/README.md

 # Roadmap

-Roadmap is available through the [GitHub Project](https://github.com/orgs/aws-samples/projects/72)
+The roadmap is available through our [GitHub Project](https://github.com/orgs/aws-samples/projects/72)

 ***
 &copy; Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.